Battle of Calderón Bridge

 The Battle of Calderón Bridge (Batalla del Puente de Calderón) was a decisive battle in the Mexican War of Independence.
 It was fought in January 1811 on the banks of the Calderón River 60 km east of Guadalajara in present-day Zapotlanejo, Jalisco.

 Almost 100,000 Mexican revolutionaries contributed to the attack, commanded by Miguel Hidalgo, Ignacio Allende, Juan Aldama and Mariano Abasolo.
 The Royalist forces of New Spain, made up of between 5,000 and 8,000 professional soldiers fighting for the King of Spain, were led by Félix María Calleja del Rey, a Spanish military officer and (later) viceroy of New Spain.
 He was also later given the title of conde de Calderón for the Spanish victory.

 The battle owes its name to the adjoining bridge, and the combattants' objective.
 The Battle of Calderón Bridge was the last militant episode of the first stage of the War of Independence.
+Assuming that the highest estimates of casualties are correct, it was the bloodiest battle in any war of independence fought in the western hemisphere.

 Overview

 Following Hidalgo's failed attempt to take Mexico City in October 1810, insurgent troops retreated toward Guanajuato, pursued by Royalist forces led by General Félix María Calleja.
 Unable to defend positions at Aculco, where Calleja's army intercepted the insurgents, Hidalgo decided to continue his army's retreat towards Guadalajara.

 The insurgent army, numbering approximately 100,000, took up a defensive position at the Bridge of Calderón, where the road from Guanajuato to Guadalajara crossed the Calderón River.
 Ignacio Allende commanded the troops at this position.

-Among the insurgent forces were 20,000 light cavalry, 3,000 armed with rifles, 60,000 armed with spears, slings, and arrows.
+Among the insurgent forces were 20,000 light cavalry, 3,000 armed with muskets, 60,000 armed with spears, slings, and arrows.
 Calleja's forces, which numbered between 5,000 and 8,000 but were better equipped than the insurgent forces, arrived at the Bridge on 16 January.

 As the battle ensued, Royalist artillery struck an insurgent ammunitions wagon, which caused it to explode.
 The explosion dispersed much of the insurgent force, giving victory to the much smaller but better disciplined and equipped Royalist forces.
 Insurgent forces fled northwards after losing the battle with Royalist troops following them.

 The insurgents' defeat in this battle effectively was a turning point in the War of Independence and resulted in a ten-year delay before insurgent victory and independence could be achieved.